 My name’s John Rogers.
-I’m 62 and I’ve been in Montenegro for just over fourteen years.
+I’m 63 and I’ve been in Montenegro for just over fourteen years.
 I first worked as a teacher trainer for British Council, and then as a freelance writer of English Language Teaching materials for Pearson Education.
-At the same time, I also worked as a lecturer in Semantics and Discourse Analysis at the Faculty of Philosophy in Nikšić.
-Since 2012, I have been lecturing on the same subjects at ‘Mediteran’ University.
+At the same time, I also worked as a lecturer in Semantics and Discourse Analysis at the Faculty of Philosophy in Nikšić until 2012, and then at ‘Mediteran’ University until 2017.

 My interest in Taiji dates back to the 1970s, and is partly linked to my lifelong curiosity about Asia, which I think I may have inherited from my father.

 I have been an active Taiji practitioner since 1992, when I was studying for an MSc in Edinburgh.
 My studies, and the part-time jobs I had to do to finance them, were depleting my energy, and my health was deteriorating.
 One day in a supermarket I saw an advertisement for Taiji classes.
 I already had a fairly good idea what Taiji was about, so I went along, ‘just to have a look’.
 Then I went back, twice a week, never missing a class until I left Scotland.

 The club I had joined was part of the International Taoist Tai Chi Society created by Master Moy Lin-shin (1931-1998).
 I was taught by two different instructors, who soon encouraged me to work towards accreditation as a Beginners’ Instructor.
 I completed that

 process in 1995 while working in Budapest, where I founded the Hungarian branch of the Taoist Tai Chi Society.
 I remained in the Society till 1998, when my job took me to Serbia first, and then to Montenegro.

 Meanwhile, my dream of going to China for a few months to look for a Taiji teacher that I would enjoy working with was recurring more and more often.
 It is not until March 2011, however, that it was to come true.